scottdlai/COMP-2800-Team-BBY-27-CCHugs/README.md

 ```bash
 git merge NAME_OF_BRANCH_TO_MERGE
 ```
-After the merge is succesfull push the changes to the dev branch
+After the merge is successful push the changes to the dev branch
 ```bash
 git push origin dev
 ```

 To run this website on your localhost:

-While in the CCHigs-Project folder
+While in the CCHugs-Project folder
 ```bash
 npm run dev
 ```